Latinoamericana born in Bogotá, Colombia. New Yorker since 2005.

 + I photograph.
 Most good stuff here

 + I travel, despite how cliche doing it so has become

 + I entertain myself with multilingual music, watching foreign films and sports.

-+ I discover New York on bike, usually next to my almost-husband and talented Peruvian graphic designer, Giancarlo Castiglioni.
++ I discover New York on bike, usually next to my dog Pancho, and my husband, and talented Peruvian graphic designer, Giancarlo Castiglioni.

 Interested in chatting?
 Write me here.

 “Humanity’s most valuable assets have been the non-conformists.
 Were it not for the non-conformists, he who refuses to be satisfied to go along with the continuance of things as they are, and insists upon attempting to find new ways of bettering things, the world would have known little progress, indeed.”